The Armchair Traveler Ritual

 ⚡ The Quick Scoop

-The Vibe: Unexpected detours, vibrant wildflowers, and peaceful waterfalls.
+The Vibe: Unexpected detours, incredible mountain views, vibrant wildflowers, and peaceful waterfalls.

 Shauna's Rating: 💎💎💎💎💎 (5 out of 5 Diamonds!)

 Sometimes, a hike teaches you a lesson you didn't know you needed.
-I arrived at one of my favorite trailheads only to find it packed with people, so I decided to finally track down the elusive Three Falls Trail.
+I originally arrived at one of my favorite local trailheads only to find it completely packed with people.
+Pivoting quickly, I decided to finally track down the elusive Three Falls Trail.

-My initial search was met with frustration—new mansions and "No Hikers" signs seemed determined to block access.
-I finally found the new, official trailhead, which added a long two-mile walk just to get to the start.
-But as I hiked, my frustration melted away, replaced by awe.
-The forced journey took me through one of the most incredible wildflower displays I have ever seen.
-It was a powerful reminder to find the good in every situation and to be grateful for the unexpected path.
+My initial search was met with extreme frustration.
+New mansions and giant "No Hikers" signs seemed determined to block all access.
+I finally found the new, official trailhead, which added a long, strenuous two-mile walk just to get to the *start* of the actual hike.
+But as I hiked, my frustration melted away, replaced by pure awe.

 👇 Choose Your Path

 The first time I tackled this trail solo in early spring, the extra two-mile reroute had me grumbling a little.
-But the stunning spring wildflowers and the views along the way quickly won me over.
+But the forced journey took me through one of the most incredible wildflower displays I have ever seen.
+It was a powerful reminder to find the good in every situation and to be grateful for the unexpected path.

 The beauty of this hike truly began once I chose to see the long walk not as an obstacle, but as an opportunity.
 After hiking for so long only to arrive at a road right next to the waterfalls, it’s easy to feel like, "This is lame!" and forget how lovely the journey was.